alexandermng/peas/README.md

 For each example problem, we define `OurProblem` and implement it as a `Problem`.
 The WasmGA does the rest.

+## Running Scripts

+We use Python for data visualization.
+Scripts are held in `./scripts`, with the environment managed by [uv](https://docs.astral.sh/uv/).

 ## TODO

 - [AN] dist for speciation